 - Prepare a four-part arrangement of a prescribed melody.

 - Continue and complete a prescribed melody where the approximate number of bars will be specified, and additionally compose an accompaniment with one or more parts.
 You will have a choice of three melodies from different stylistic periods.

 - Comment on an extract from a score, taking into consideration the instrumentation, timbre, historical stylistic classification, form, compositional technique, character.

 This written examination (lasting no more than 60 minutes) requires applicants to demonstrate their ability to audibly recognise fundamental rhythmic, melodic, harmonic, tonal and formal connections.

 Please note that the tests will be in German!

 The annual cost of a place on the Kronberg Academy Bachelor programme is covered by private individuals (patrons) as well as the Federal State of Hesse.
 Kronberg Academy provides further courses of study like masterclasses in addition to bachelor relevant fields of study.Therefor, the portion to be paid by the student is €3,000 per annum.

 Additionally, Frankfurt University of Music and Performing Arts budgets for a semester fee of approximately €350.
 These fees must be borne by the student and should be paid directly to the University.

-Kronberg Academy students are required to maintain a place of residence in Kronberg or the surrounding area.
+Kronberg Academy recommends students to maintain a place of residence in Kronberg or the surrounding area.
 Kronberg Academy can provide rooms in its student residence or in shared accommodation.
 Kronberg Academy subsidises a substantial part of the rent.
 Students are required to contribute €250 per month.

 - necessary repairs of damaged property or furniture